MarieAshley/oldblog/fathersday.md

 ## Mount Whitney
 It was the summer before Softmore year of high school.
 The cross country team was gearing up for high altitude training at Mammoth and was to meet Deena Kastor.
 My Dad was preparing me for another adventure.

-Mount Whitney was one of those things where Dad said, ""We're hiking Mount Whitney this summer.""
+Mount Whitney was one of those things where Dad said, "We're hiking Mount Whitney this summer."
 The mountain was not on my bucket list, but I didn't have much of a choice.

 Mount Whitney is the tallest mountain in the contiguous United States, sitting at 14,505 feet.
 Mount Whitney is easily seen from the 395, the highway Southern Californians take en route to Mammoth.
 However, tourists drive by the giant as from the highway perspective Mount Whitney blends in with the other dramatic faces in my Sierra Nevada playground.